ftkun/MouseOverSounds/README.md

+Now sound plays over MASTER channel, and you can disable all other game sounds(sfx, music, etc)

 # MouseOverSounds
 A Vanilla Warcraft (1.12.1) addon that plays a warning sound when you mouseover a rare, elite or dangerous mob.